-The fact that high variation σ/μ is common in hydrological variables at fine time scales is a strong indication of the applicability of Tsallis ME principle in hydrology.
-The most essential difference of (7) with respect to (6) is the implied hyper-exponential tail of distribution, which is quantified by parameter κ (for $\kappa > 0$).
-When the process of interest is aggregated from fine to coarser scales, σ/μ becomes smaller and smaller and the hyper-exponential behaviour of the tail becomes less and less visible from data due to the central limit theorem.
-However, it can be easily shown that theoretically the tail of the distribution is still hyper-exponential with the same κ , although the mathematical form of the distribution (7) is not preserved exactly (in contrast to (6) which is preserved in aggregation).
-Nonetheless, (7) can be used as an approximation over a range of scales.
+The fact that high variation $\sigma/\mu$ is common in hydrological variables at fine time scales is a strong indication of the applicability of the Tsallis ME principle in hydrology.
+The most essential difference of equation (7) with respect to equation (6) is the implied hyper-exponential tail of distribution, which is quantified by parameter $\kappa$ (for $\kappa > 0$ ).
+When the process of interest is aggregated from fine to coarser scales, $\sigma/\mu$ becomes smaller and smaller and the hyper-exponential behaviour of the tail becomes less and less visible from data due to the central limit theorem.
+However, it can be easily shown that theoretically the tail of the distribution is still hyper-exponential with the same $\kappa$ , although the mathematical form of the distribution (7) is not preserved exactly (in contrast to (6) which is preserved in aggregation).
+Nonetheless, equation (7) can be used as an approximation over a range of scales.

-The above are investigated for the Nile flow as shown on Table 2 and Figure 2.
+The above are investigated for the Nile flow as shown in Table 2 and Fig. 2.
 The latter depicts normal probability plots of the distribution functions of annual and monthly Nile flows for August and December, which are representative of the high-flow and low-flow periods, respectively.
-The variation σ/μ is 0.20 for the annual flows and ranges from 0.23 to 0.43 for the monthly flows; these values can support the appropriateness of the (truncated) normal distribution.
-It can be seen that the normal distribution is a satisfactory approximation for the annual flows as well as for the monthly flows in August.
+The variation $\sigma/\mu$ is 0.20 for the annual flows and ranges from 0.23 to 0.43 for the monthly flows; these values can support the appropriateness of the (truncated) normal distribution.
+It can be seen that the normal distribution is a satisfactory approximation for the annual flows, as well as for the monthly flows in August.
 This is also the case for September and October.
 Clearly, however, the flows in December exhibit a heavier tail, and this is observed for all months in the low flow period.
 In all these months, the empirical coefficients of skewness are positive (see Table 2) and those of kurtosis (and L-skewness and L-kurtosis) are higher than those of the normal distribution.
 Therefore, for the nine months of low flows, the departures of the empirical distributions from the normal could be attributed to over-exponential tails and could justify the use of (7) instead of (6).

-As the normal distribution is very convenient in building a stochastic model either for simulation or prediction, one can think of applying a normalizing transformation Z = g(X) to the variable of interest X, instead of using the non-normal distribution (7).
+As the normal distribution is very convenient in building a stochastic model for either simulation or prediction, one can think of applying a normalizing transformation Z = g(X) to the variable of interest X, instead of using the non-normal distribution (7).
 In this case, Z will have a distribution that is approximated by (6), whereas X has a distribution that is approximated by (7).
-For appropriate selection of a translation parameter c, based on (7) and (6), we can write from which (after algebraic manipulation and change of parameters) we obtain the following normalizing transformation:
+For appropriate selection of a translation parameter c, based on equations (7) and (6), we can write: